LSeu-Open/AIEnhancedWork/README.md

 | [Stable diffusion](https://stability.ai/stable-image) | An open-source AI model for generating images from textual descriptions using diffusion-based generative models. | Open | Free |
 | [Wombo](https://www.w.ai/) | An AI-powered mobile app for creating lip-syncing videos and other creative content.                       | Proprietary | Freemium |

+> [!TIP]
+> *To get the most out of image generative AI models, it's important to refine your prompts and inputs.
+Check out this helpful [twitter/X account](https://twitter.com/nickfloats) to learn how to improve your skills and create more impressive results.
+By optimizing your prompts, you can unlock new levels of creativity and achieve your desired outcomes more effectively.*

 ## Data Analysis

 AI tools for data analysis automate routine tasks, identify patterns and trends, and provide intuitive visualizations, enabling analysts to extract valuable insights from complex data sets with ease and efficiency.